Torsors on loop groups and the Hitchin fibration: Approximation and algebraization

-An ind-quasi-affine morphism is separated because the intersection of any two affine opens in an ind-quasi-affine scheme is affine.
-By \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0AP9}{0AP9}}, separated, locally quasi-finite morphisms, such as immersions or separated \'{e}tale maps, are ind-quasi-affine.
-By \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0F1V}{0F1V}, \href{https://stacks.math.columbia.edu/tag/0AP7}{0AP7}, \href{https://stacks.math.columbia.edu/tag/0AP8}{0AP8}}, ind-quasi-affineness is stable under composition, base change, is~fpqc~local on the base.
-By \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/0APK}{0APK}} that is due to Gabber, fpqc descent is effective for ind-quasi-affine morphisms.

-The $H^1$ aspect of the following consequence of the work above was announced in \cite{Str83}*{Thm.~1} for smooth affine $G$ and was then proved in \cite{GR03}*{5.8.14} for smooth $G$ that admit suitable embeddings into $\GL_n$.
+The $H^1$ aspect of the following consequence of the work above was announced in \cite{Str83}*{Theorem~1} for smooth affine $G$ and was then proved in \cite{GR03}*{Theorem 5.8.14} for smooth $G$ that admit suitable embeddings into $\GL_n$.
 In turn, the $H^2$ aspect is a generalization of an unpublished result of Gabber, who established it in the case $G = \bG_m$.